 Any point in Dewey Beach is only a block or two from a spectacular Atlantic Ocean beach, and a few blocks to beaches, wetlands and outlooks on the Rehoboth Bay.
 Between the various ocean and bay activities, there is something for nearly everyone.
 One of its most positive attributes is the natural environment, which the Town requires a mandate to protect and preserve.
 Opportunities, for example, include creating a network of rain gardens to responsibly manage stormwater and flyways for migrating birds and pollinators.

-POLICY: Over the next 10 years, the Town works collaboratively with the surrounding Coastal Delaware communities to engage all stakeholders in working positively for the preservation and improvement of our precious natural environment.
+POLICY: Over the next 10 years, the Town should work collaboratively with the surrounding Coastal Delaware communities to engage all stakeholders in working positively for the preservation and improvement of our precious natural environment.

 ■i